BlorpBleep/webv2/apps/docs/app/api/webhooks/stripe/handlers/subscriptionHandler copy 2.md

       cancel_at_period_end: false,
       created: new Date(session.created * 1000).toISOString(), // Start at creation time
       current_period_start: new Date(session.created * 1000).toISOString(), // Start at creation time
+      current_period_end: null, // No specific end for OTP
       ended_at: null,
       cancel_at: null,
       canceled_at: null,